 The Freedom of Choice Act will lay down provisions on openness and corporate social responsibility which will apply to providers of direct-choice services in healthcare and social welfare and to providers delivering services against services vouchers.
 Those provisions would not, however, apply to the healthcare and social welfare sector in general.
 According to the Freedom of Choice Act, health and social services centres’ and dental clinics’ private service providers would be obligated to issue annual reports on revenue, taxes paid and place of taxation, profit and loss, management salaries and bonuses as well as on corporate social responsibility.
-The same would apply to private service providers operating health and social services centres and dental clinics or delivering services against health and social services vouchers.
+The same would apply to private service providers delivering services against health and social services vouchers.
 In large companies this regulation would also apply to information regarding the whole company group.
 All information must be available in data systems related to the freedom of choice, which makes it easier to find the information.
 This will safeguard openness and give opportunities to assess companies’ activities.

 People will be encouraged to get involved in the improving of health and social services.
 County residents can, for example, participate in developing health and social services by attending client panels or councils for older people or people with disabilities.
 Voting in county elections will also be an important way to contribute.
 Clients can influence, for example, by choosing the provider of their health and social services.
 Clients will have the right to change their service provider.

-Clients have the right to seek non-urgent care abroad in an EU or EEA country and receive compensation.
+Clients have the right to seek non-urgent care abroad in an EU or EEA country and to receive compensation.
 The Social Insurance Institution of Finland will afterwards pay reimbursement for the costs of medical care acquired in another EU or EEA county or Switzerland.
 The reimbursement grounds are the same as for treatment by private healthcare providers in Finland.
 A prerequisite for the reimbursement is that the treatment received must be part of the service selection of the Finnish healthcare system and reimbursable under the Finnish Health Insurance Act.

-- How to seek care abroad (hoitopaikanvalinta.fi)
+- How to seek care abroad (www.choosehealthcare.fi)

 Persons seeking care in another EU country would get health services on the same reimbursement grounds as in Finland.
 In the case of direct-choice services referred to in the Freedom of Choice Act, the person would not need any prior authorisation or notification.
 Reimbursement for other health services would be subject to a prior assessment of need for care or referral.

-Persons seeking care in another EU country would still be obliged to pay their care and travel costs first themselves.
+Persons seeking care in another EU country would still be obliged to pay for their care and travel costs first themselves.
 Costs would be reimbursed retroactively up to an amount corresponding with the costs of organising the same care in the health services of the county where the person is a resident.
 Persons seeking care in another EU country would still have to pay themselves for the client fee charged from patients receiving the same or corresponding care in Finland.

 - Costs of seeking care in another EU country will decrease (Press release, 1 June 2017)